Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 Practical Tips for Improving Your Body Composition

-• Strength training: 3-4 times weekly
+• Strength training several times weekly

-• Sleep: 7-9 hours quality sleep nightly
+• Prioritize quality sleep

 Getting Started with Body Composition Improvement